Zero6992/chatGPT-discord-bot/docs/providers.md

 | `compatible` | Administrator base URL + `/chat/completions`; optional Bearer key | Text chat only |
 | `codex-cli`, `claude-cli`, `grok-cli` | Unmodified CLI in an isolated runtime; explicit API key or owner's native account/plan login | Text chat only; explicit native sessions |

+All modes allow everyone to chat by default; `bot.allowed_user_ids` can optionally restrict access.
+Only the configured backend owner can administer CLI account login.
-Account login requires a personal bot restricted to that owner.
-No API fallback, shared subscription or CLI media path is enabled.
-See [CLI setup and billing](cli.md) for exact versions, native login commands and deployment restrictions.
+No API fallback or CLI media path is enabled.
+See [CLI setup and billing](cli.md) for exact versions, native login commands and runtime requirements.
 Native account login and fixed two-turn text/session tests passed for all three CLIs.
 The bot's Docker Desktop runner and command callbacks also passed real CLI tests, including reopening SQLite and resuming the explicit session in a new container.